How to buy fire bags and cases

 Bags and cases come in a variety of shapes and sizes for firefighters and different designs serve a range of purchases.
-But there are a range of basic considerations to ensure the purchase of your next meets your needs.
+But there is a range of basic considerations to ensure the purchase of your next meets your needs.

 Consider the Context